 There are many access points for Sugar Beach along North and South Kihei Road.

-With Navigation: Enter “61 N Kihei Rd” into your navigation.
-Near here you will find a small parking lot for around 10 cars.
-If this lot is full, head south along South Kihei Road or north along North Kihei Road, where you will find some streetside parking.
+Near this address, you will find a small parking lot suitable for about 10 cars.
+If this lot is full, head south along South Kihei Road or north along North Kihei Road, where you will find some street-side parking.

 Any time of day tends to be quiet, so beating the crowds is never a concern.
 If you plan on spending some enjoying one of the most secluded of Kihei Beaches, just be prepared for the lack of shade and services.